Vocal Coaching and Accompanying

 The Master of Music and the Doctor of Music Arts in Vocal Coaching and Accompanying were created by the legendary accompanist John Wustman.
 The program has a long list of distinguished alumni, including: Susan Ash-Baker, Franklin Brasz, Brian Garman, Ward Holmquist, Luke Housner, David Moody, Mary Pinto, Craig Rutenberg, Kevin Stites, Valerie Trujillo, and Julie Gunn.

-Candidates are fully funded with a tuition and fee waiver and an assistantship appointment in Lyric Theatre, which provides experience in opera and musical theatre, or in Studio Accompanying, which focuses on art song and choral music.
+The School of Music offers assistantship appointments in Lyric Theatre, which provides experience in opera and musical theatre, and in Studio Accompanying, which focuses on art song, instrumental and choral music.

 Lyric Theatre @ Illinois embraces a broad continuum of opera and musical theatre.
 It mounts three fully staged productions of musical theatre and opera each year, performed in our outstanding opera house at Krannert Center for the Performing Arts, and several studio, scenes, and workshop programs.
 Members of the LTI music staff develop skills as vocal coaches, rehearsal pianists, music directors, prompters, supertitle operators, language coaches, translators, arrangers, chorus masters, conductors, and composers, as their interests and abilities dictate.